Heritage Crafts

 Other information

-The Coppers Works Newlyn has been providing a free weekly class to local children for more than twelve years.
+The Copper Works Newlyn has been providing a free weekly class to local children for more than twelve years.
 The Copper Works is deeply committed to ensuring the future of the craft and establish a sustainable infrastructure to become a long term home for the craft of the coppersmith in the UK.

 References